zozzlethena/docs/pages/index.md

 for liquidity provider incentives, and finally, a passive staking service (popularized as _Convex_ layer) for a more liquid way to maximize holder returns.

-Where possible, we did use available open-sourced work, for which we are grateful and lucky to be _standing on the shoulders of such giants_.
+Where possible, the team used available open-sourced work, for which we are grateful and lucky to be _standing on the shoulders of such giants_.